-Machine failure, patient injury, terrorist attacks, and oil spills are just a few events we endure and have to prepare for in life, and they are things that we have to manage.
-It is hard to manage things that are not measured, and the prevention and management of negative events starts with useful definitions, builds from analytics, and runs from actionable insights.
+Machine failure, patient injury, terrorist attacks, and oil spills are just a few events we endure and have to prepare for in life.
+It is hard to manage things that are not measured, and the prevention and management of negative events starts with useful definitions, analytics, and actionable insights.
 We need to manage risky scenarios, and the pragmatism provided by Operations Research helps us deal with risk.
 What is risk and how can we manage it analytically?

-in their working paper, “Risk Assessment of Extreme Events”, professors Zimmerman and Bier discuss a practical definition for risk and the concepts related to it.
-Amalgamating their definition with others’ experiences, I define risk as something that has a chance of loss or damage.
+In a working paper, “Risk Assessment of Extreme Events”, professors Zimmerman and Bier discuss a practical definition for risk and the concepts related to it.
+Amalgamating their definition with others’ experiences, let’s define risk as something that has a chance of loss or damage.
 Zimmerman and Bier distinguish risk from other related concepts: threat, hazard, vulnerability, uncertainty, and variability.
 Risk is a chance, whereas threat and hazard are sources of loss or damage.
 Vulnerability is a weakness that facilitates risk, and uncertainty is something whose occurrence is unknown.
 Variability is the quantity and quality of different elements in a set of things.
-With these in mind and motivated by Zimmerman and Bier, I define risk assessment as a systematic approach to organizing and analyzing information on the sources of loss and damage and things that facilitate risk.
+With these in mind and motivated by Zimmerman and Bier, we can define risk assessment as a systematic approach to organizing and analyzing information on the sources of loss and damage and things that facilitate risk.

 A lite example of a similar decision tree in healthcare was written in a previous blog.
 Bayesian statistics are useful here to create relationships (equations) that relate decisions to events.

 In the era of big data, sometimes faster methods from data mining should be used to make a risk analysis problem practically solvable.
-Clustering methods can be used for the risk analysis of nuclear power plant systems, as discussed in a 2012 paper by researchers at The Ohio State University.
+Clustering methods can be used for the risk analysis of nuclear power plant systems.
 Below is a taxonomy of major clustering methods.
 When data is mountainous, particularly the number of variables, then clustering can be used to reduce the number of variables to make risk analysis and management easier.
-A common approach to do this is principal components analysis.

 This is very useful when it is not clear how the risk impact of some attributes can be measured.
 The simplicity and advantage is to use the judgments of several people about various risky scenarios.
 The models that represent these expert judgments can then be incorporated into a decision and planning model for risk management.